armijnhemel/compliance-scripts/scancode_license_tui/README.md

 This is not meant as a full replacement for other tools processing ScanCode results, but as a quick inspection tool.

+An example file to test with can be found in the `data` directory.

 ## Using the tool

 First you need to make sure you have the dependencies installed, see